fatherOfLegends/page_object/README.md

   copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-- Neither the name of eBay Inc. nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+- Neither the name of the copyright holders nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.